-In 2018, the Leuven Christmas market will take place from December 12 until December 23, 2018, on the recently restructure Laudezeplein (Ladeuze Square) and Hooverplein (Hoover Square).
+In 2021, the Leuven Christmas market will take place from December 8 until December 19, 2021, on the recently Mgr.
+Ladeuzeplein and Hooverplein.
 There will be about 170 stands selling drinks, foods, Christmas ornaments, warm winter things, crafts, and more.
 A stage will welcome music performances.

 Winter Time Leuven

 In Leuven, the Christmas market is part of Leuven Winter Time, the umbrella concept for all winter holiday events.
 At the Grote Markt (Grand Place), you can have a warm drink or try the typical smoutebollen in a beautiful winter garden.
 Pop into city hall for a short classical music concert and a guided visit.
 Also at the St Peter's Church, classical music concerts take place during the holidays.

 And if you want to have a bit of a more educational Christmas, you can join a guided walk through the city.